 A variant of the same expression is me entró una mugre en el ojo (I got some dirt in my eye) and, make a note, you can also use both expressions literally, given the unfortunate occasion.

 That's all for this lesson.
 There're many more idiomatic expressions that use the word ojo(eye) in Spanish.
 Try typing dar en el ojo and pegar un ojo in our videos search tool to discover some of them!
-Don’t forget to send your feedback and suggestions to email@example.com.
+And don’t forget to send us your feedback and suggestions.